Arns Innovations

 Hub density

-Delta can evaluate one flagship hub and then compare the template across Atlanta, Salt Lake City, Detroit, Minneapolis, Los Angeles, Seattle, and other strategic nodes.
+A first hub can become a comparable template across Atlanta, Salt Lake City, Detroit, Minneapolis, Los Angeles, Seattle, and other strategic nodes.

 Demand logic